-Step 7: Final Approval: Once all other steps are complete and meet the requirements, you will receive a Community Garden Agreement from your Municipal staff contact.
-This agreement will lay out all the terms and conditions of your approval.
-This must be signed prior to the start of your Community Garden.
+Step 6: Once all steps are complete and the requirements are met, you will receive a contract from your Community Developer.
+The contract will lay out all the terms and conditions of your approval and must be signed prior to the start of your Community Garden being built.